whoisanku/holiday-hackathon/README.md

 - **Kickoff:** December 16th, 2024 at 4pm CET
 - **Submission Deadline:** January 7th, 2025 at 4pm CET
-- **Voting/Judging Period:** January 8th, 2025 at 4pm CET – January 12th, 2025 at 4pm CET
+- **Voting/Judging Period:** January 7th, 2025 at 4pm CET – January 12th, 2025 at 4pm CET

 ### Tracks and Themes

+Lens network is a high performance chain, built for SocialFi use cases, currently on testnet.
+For this holiday hackathon, Lens are inviting all developers to hack on the network.

-Eligible projects must be deployed to [Lens Testnet](https://dev-preview.lens.xyz/docs), and using [Family’s Connect Kit](https://docs.family.co/connectkit) when possible.
-Suggested ideas:
+Any application deployed to [Lens Network Testnet](https://dev-preview.lens.xyz/docs/network/overview) and using [Family’s Connect Kit](https://docs.family.co/connectkit) when possible.
+Potential ideas include:

 - Social/SocialFi apps using features like Feeds, Social Graphs, etc.
 - Meme-adjacent projects